crxzys-spec/astraflow/docs/worker-scheduler-architecture.md

   "tags": ["web", "smoke"]
 }
 ```
+Each entry under `workflow.nodes[]` may include a `state` object populated by the scheduler during execution.
+The schema mirrors `WorkflowNodeState` from the public API and supplies the latest stage, progress, and failure details so the builder can surface live feedback without mutating package-controlled `parameters` or `results`.

 This payload is stored alongside the manifest-driven catalog.
 When a run is triggered, the Scheduler selects adapters by `type` and dispatches `RunTaskCommand` messages per node following the defined edges.
 Per-node parameters are passed through exactly as authored in the workflow JSON.